-37 OTHER STATUTORY INFORMATION
+39 OTHER STATUTORY INFORMATION

-- (a) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies). including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (i) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (ii) Provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (b) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (i) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (ii) Provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (c) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961. - 38 Previous year's figures have been regrouped wherever necessary to make them comparable to current year's figures. - 39 The financial statements were approved for issue by the Board of Directors on 11th April, 2022.
+- (a) The Company does not have any Capital Work-In-Progress, whose completion is overdue or has exceeded its cost compared to its original plan. - (b) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (i) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (ii) Provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (c) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (i) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (ii) Provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - (d) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961. - 40 Previous year's figures have been regrouped wherever necessary to make them comparable to current year's figures. - 41 The financial statements were approved for issue by the Board of Directors on 14th April, 2023.

-Notes to the Standalone Financial Statements for the year ended 31st March, 2022
+Notes to the Standalone Financial Statements for the year ended 31st March, 2023